hugo-nery/42-Porto/CommonCore/get_next_line/README.md

 	- As per required by the project instructions, the file is read and processed after each time the read() was called, therefore treating the text already read before the end of the file (in case of a BUFFER smaller then the count of chars, of course).
 This way decreasing the amount of space the static variable will occupy in memory.

 	- The actual filtering is done using the ft_strchr() function that will return NULL until it finds a '\n' in the static variable 'text' where the content from the read() buffer is saved, if the static variable has no line ('\n') then the function read() is called again.
-This process will repeat until there's a '\n' (line breaker) or the end of the file (fd) passed, read() will return (0);
+To optimize running time, the variable 'pos' holds the count of char already in 'text' this way avoiding re-checking the portion of the string that was checked in the run before.
+This process will repeat until there's a '\n' (line breaker) or the end of the file (fd) passed, when read() returns 0;

 # Instructions: